temperlang/temperlang-blog/posts/tangle-of-strings.md

 !!! note ""

-    How can we craft a *String* API that is both **familiar to developers** and has a **consistent, useful semantics**?
+    How can we craft a *String* API that is both **familiar to developers** and has **consistent, useful semantics**?

 Let's dive into strings.
 First, what are existing languages' quirks?
-Second, how can we thread those needles to provide consistent semantics.
+Second, how can we thread those needles to provide consistent semantics?

 ## A refresher on string encoding